vitiral/notes/leetcode/cheatsheet.md

 - sliding window: move a window along the data
 - growing midpoint: grow a midpoint at different points in the data
 - data structure: HashMap/Set are very commonly useful
+- for sum: do rolling maximum, starting over if the maximum gets reduced.

 **Conversion Questions**
 - General strategy (simple cases manually, reducing scope, etc)